xinyix/Seasonal-Models/index.md

 ```
 ![original resid dist](https://github.com/xinyix/Seasonal-Models/blob/master/LLR_indicator.png?raw=true)

 The optimal smoothing constant opt_omega=0.2348485 is chosen so that MSE is minimized.
 We can see the prediction follows closely to the observations.
+The autocorrelation of residual is fluctuating around 0 except at one of the lags, however, we can conclude that this is a better model than the previous two.

 ### General Exponential Smoothing for the Locally Constant Linear Trend Model with Sinusoidal Harmonics
 ```